At least 22 people shot, 2 fatally, after assailants get out of an SUV and fire assault rifles at a club, police say

-Police are looking for the assailants who opened fire at a Florida club, killing at least two people and wounding at least 20 more, Miami-Dade police director Alfredo Ramirez III said.
+Police are asking for the public's help in finding whoever opened fire at a Florida club Sunday, killing at least two people and wounding at least 20 more, Miami-Dade police director Alfredo Ramirez III said.

-A white Nissan Pathfinder pulled up to a billiards club in Hialeah between 12 a.m. and 1 a.m.
-Sunday, Ramirez said.
+Shortly after midnight, a white Nissan Pathfinder pulled up to the El Mula Banquet Hall near Hialeah.

-Three people "stepped out of the vehicle with assault rifles and handguns and started firing indiscriminately into the crowd," the police director said.
+That's when three people "stepped out of the vehicle with assault rifles and handguns and started firing indiscriminately into the crowd," Ramirez said.

 "The result is 20 to 25 victims with gunshot injury wounds, and two deceased on the scene."